Online therapy for anxiety, executive functioning, and feeling stuck

-Support for anxiety, executive functioning, and the patterns shaping how you relate to yourself and others
+For teens and adults navigating anxiety, OCD, ADHD, and the patterns shaping how you relate to yourself and others

 Schedule a brief consultation to talk through what’s been going on and see if this feels like a good fit.